Dual Enrollment through the Program for Accelerated College Enrollment (PACE)

 This information is required for verification of Horry and Georgetown County residence.
 If you were born in South Carolina, please put your birth date for the Date Present Stay in SC Began.
 If not, use the date you moved to South Carolina.

 Complete the FAFSA waiver form and mark the space indicating that you are a current high-school student in dual enrollment, sign it, and date the bottom.
 The FAFSA Waiver is necessary because it determines your eligibility for Lottery Tuition Assistance without having to submit a FAFSA form.*

 - Submit Test Scores

-Submit qualifying ACT/SAT scores to your counselor.
-If you have not taken either of these or your scores did not meet the minimum requirements, you may take the Compass Test either at your high school or at the HGTC campus.
+Submit qualifying ACT/SAT/COMPASS scores to your counselor.
+If you have not taken either of these or your scores did not meet the minimum requirements, you may take the ACCUPLACER Test either at your high school or at the HGTC campus.
 Your counselor will assist you with scheduling the testing option available for your high school site.
-If your counselor cannot administer the test, you need to make an appointment for COMPASS testing at HGTC.
+If your counselor cannot administer the test, you need to make an appointment for ACCUPLACER testing at HGTC.
 You can schedule your appointment here.
 After testing, turn in your scores to your school counselor.

 Note: Incomplete PACE packets without high school signatures/parent or student signatures, social security numbers, test scores, or FAFSA Waiver will result in delayed admissions, non-admissions, or loss of preferred classes.